IoTrim/iotrim.github.io/README.md

-# iotrim.github.io
-IoTrim Project page

-# IoTrim List
+# IoTrimmer Project
-This site contains a set of non-required destinations list from 31 consumer IoT devices.
+This site contains a <a href="https://github.com/IoTrim/iotrimlist">set of non-required destinations list</a> from 31 consumer IoT devices and the software for producing the list.
 The list is created using a methodology for determining non-required destinations by automatically executing IoT device functions and determining the execution outcome while blocking selected destinations.

-Initial results of our paper can be found at https://arxiv.org/abs/2003.07133

 <a href="https://github.com/IoTrim/iotrimlist/"><img src="https://raw.githubusercontent.com/IoTrim/iotrimlist/master/iotrim.png" width="500"/></a>

-## IoT devices functionality
+## IoTrim

-IoT devices offer multiple types of functionality; however, for this list, we select only the main function for every IoT device under test so that we can have more coverage by devices rather than by functionality.
+IoT devices offer multiple types of functionality; however, for this list, we select only the main functions for every IoT device under test.
 However, from preliminary experiments we have seen that most devices use the same destinations for different functions.

 The list contains 4 columns: